 Wintertime fun off the Slopes at Breckenridge Ski Resort

 Carter Park Free Sledding Hill.
-Looking for some in-expensive wintertime fun, head to the Carter Park free sledding hill in town.
+Looking for some in-expensive wintertime fun, head to the Carter Park free sledding hill in the town of Breckenridge CO.
 Ask your rental company if they have sleds you can use, or if all else fails, purchase a few saucers at the City Market Downtown.

 During our sledding adventure, we met a family from Dallas, TX on the hill.
 They were just as excited to see snow as we were.
 As a full moon appeared creating a blue filter on the hill, and we packed our sleds to leave, a family of foxes came out to play.
 It was a storybook ending to a great day.